Blue Cheese Tartlets With Fig Jam and Walnuts | Made by Meaghan Moineau

 Instructions

-1. Preheat your oven to 325°F (163°C).
-Butter one 9- or 10-inch tube pan.
-Line the bottom with parchment paper, and butter the bottom again.
-If desired, coat the sides with sugar for a sweet crust.
+1. Preheat your oven to 325°F (165°C).
+Prepare a 9- or 10-inch tube pan by buttering it generously, lining the bottom with parchment paper, and buttering it again.
+For an extra special touch, coat the sides with sugar after buttering.

 2. In a medium bowl, sift together the flour, baking soda, and salt.
-Set aside.
+Set this dry mixture aside for later.

-3. In a large mixing bowl, beat the softened butter and sugar together until creamy, about 5 minutes.
-This step is crucial for a light texture.
+3. In a large mixing bowl, beat the softened butter and sugar together until creamy and light.
+This should take about 5 minutes of mixing.

-7. Pour the batter into the prepared pan, smoothing the top with a spatula.
+6. Pour the batter into the prepared tube pan, smoothing the top with a spatula.

-8. Bake in the preheated oven for 60-70 minutes, or until a toothpick inserted into the center comes out clean.
+7. Bake in the preheated oven for 70 to 75 minutes, or until a toothpick inserted into the center comes out clean.

-9. Allow the cake to cool in the pan for 15 minutes before transferring it to a wire rack to cool completely.
+8. Allow the cake to cool in the pan for about 15 minutes before turning it out onto a wire rack to cool completely.

 Tips